 PWR nuclear fuel assembly

-Pressurised water reactors (PWRs) are the most common type of nuclear reactor accounting for two-thirds of current installed nuclear generating capacity worldwide.
-Most of PWRs use the uranium fuel, which is in the form of uranium dioxide.
+Pressurized water reactors (PWRs) are the most common type of nuclear reactor, accounting for two-thirds of current installed nuclear generating capacity worldwide.
+Most of PWRs use uranium fuel, which is in the form of uranium dioxide.
 Uranium dioxide is a black semiconducting solid with very low thermal conductivity.
-On the other hand the uranium dioxide has very high melting point and has well known behavior.
-The UO2 is pressed into pellets, these pellets are then sintered into the solid.
+On the other hand, uranium dioxide has a very high melting point and has well-known behavior.
+The UO2 is pressed into pellets.
+These pellets are then sintered into the solid.

-These pellets are then loaded and encapsulated within a fuel rod (or fuel pin), which is made of zirkonium alloys due to its very low absorbtion cross-section (unlike the stainless steel).
+These pellets are then loaded and encapsulated within a fuel rod (or fuel pin) made of zirconium alloys due to its very low absorption cross-section (unlike the stainless steel).
 The surface of the tube, which covers the pellets, is called fuel cladding.
-Fuel rods are base element of a fuel assembly.
-The fuel rods and the pellets constitute the first barrier in Defence in depth strategy.
-The first barrier, which retains radioactive material within the fuel and protect the environment.
+Fuel rods are the base element of a fuel assembly.
+The fuel rods and the pellets constitute the first barrier in Defence in-depth strategy.
+The first barrier, which retains radioactive material within the fuel and protects the environment.

 The collection of fuel rods or elements is called the fuel assembly.
-The fuel assembly constitute the base element of the nuclear reactor core.
+The fuel assembly constitutes the base element of the nuclear reactor core.
 The reactor core (PWR type) contains about 157 fuel assemblies (depending on a reactor type).
-Western PWRs use a square lattice arrangement and assemblies are characterized by the number of rods they contain, typically, 17×17 in current designs.
+Western PWRs use a square lattice arrangement, and assemblies are characterized by the number of rods they contain, typically 17×17 in current designs.
 The enrichment of fuel rods is never uniformed.
-The enrichment is differentiated in radial direction but also in axial direction.
+The enrichment is differentiated in the radial direction but also axial direction.
 This arrangement improves power distribution and improves fuel economy.

-Russian VVER-type reactors use a fuel that is characterized by their hexagonal arrangement, but is otherwise of similar length and structure to other PWR fuel assemblies.
+Russian VVER-type reactors use a fuel characterized by their hexagonal arrangement but otherwise similar to other PWR fuel assemblies.

-A PWR fuel assemblies stand between four and five metres high,are about 20 cm across and weighs about half a tonne.
+A PWR fuel assemblies stand between four and five meters high, are about 20 cm across, and weighs about half a tonne.
 The assemblies have vacant rod positions for control rods or in-core instrumentation.
-Control rods, in-core instrumentation, neutron source, or a test segment can be vertically inserted into a vacant tube called the guide thimble.
+Into a vacant tube called the guide thimble can be vertically inserted control rods, in-core instrumentation, neutron source, or a test segment.

-A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice and to finish the whole assembly it is ended by a top nozzle.
+A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice.
+A top nozzle ends the whole assembly as the whole.
 There are spacing grids between these nozzles.
 These grids ensure an exact guiding of the fuel rods.
 The bottom and top nozzles are heavily constructed as they provide much of the mechanical support for the fuel assembly structure.

-An 1100 MWe (3300 MWth) nuclear core may contain 157 fuel assemblies composed of over 45,000 fuel rods and some 15 million fuel pellets.
-Generally, a common fuel assembly contain energy for approximately 4 years of operation at full power.
-Once loaded, fuel stays in the core for 4 years depending on the design of the operating cycle.
-During these 4 years the reactor core have to be refueled.
-During refueling, every 12 to 18 months, some of the fuel - usually one third or one quarter of the core – is removed to spent fuel pool, while the remainder is rearranged to a location in the core better suited to its remaining level of enrichment.
-The removed fuel (one third or one quarter of the core, i.e. 40 assemblies) has to be replaced by a fresh fuel assemblies.
+An 1100 MWe (3300 MWth) nuclear core may contain 157 fuel assemblies composed of over 45,000 fuel rods and 15 million fuel pellets.
+Generally, a common fuel assembly contains energy for approximately 4 years of operation at full power.
+Once loaded, the fuel stays in the core for 4 years, depending on the design of the operating cycle.
+During these 4 years, the reactor core has to be refueled.
+During refueling, every 12 to 18 months, some of the fuel - usually one-third or one-quarter of the core – is removed to the spent fuel pool.
+At the same time, the remainder is rearranged to a location in the core better suited to its remaining level of enrichment.
+The removed fuel (one-third or one-quarter of the core, i.e., 40 assemblies) has to be replaced by new fuel assemblies.

 - Fuel rods.
-Fuel rods contain the fuel and burnable poisons.
+Fuel rods contain fuel and burnable poisons.

 - Top nozzle.
 Provides the mechanical support for the fuel assembly structure.